 Rural Business Network’s First Virtual Meeting

-We held our first virtual meeting last Wednesday and whilst I was incredibly nervous, I am delighted to say it went very well, in fact, it went far better than I ever imagined.
+We held our first virtual meeting on 27th May 2020 and whilst I was incredibly nervous, I am delighted to say it went very well, in fact, it went far better than I ever imagined.
 I used the platform Zoom and having upgraded from a free account, I could run the meeting for over an hour for up to 100 people.
 Attendees did not need a Zoom account and I sent links to nearly all those who registered (I’m so sorry Fiona – I won’t forget you next time).

 Originally advertised as a webinar, co-hosts Chris Stephenson from Bradley Burn Farm and Andrew Wattsford from Wattsford Commercial Finance persuaded me that a meeting would work far better.
 They were right.
 16 farmers from across the UK joined our Farm Diversification virtual meeting and feedback so far has been incredibly positive.

 Chris explained how he had followed in his parent’s footsteps continually diversifying the farm, opening the farm shop and cafe in 2007.
 Chris and his family also operate a caravan park, touring pitches, holiday cottages, a biomass scheme as well as farm environmental schemes.
 Check out the scale of the diversification at Bradbury Burn Farm’s website at https://www.bradleyburn.co.uk/

 Andrew spoke about the importance of having a business plan and what it should contain and also spoke about the different sources of finance available for farm diversification.
 Whilst not from a farming background, Andrew went to agriculture college and has spent many years as a business advisor.
 Andrew specialises in agriculture and rural finance and business start-up finance.
 Find out more at Andrew’s website https://wattsfordfinance.co.uk/

 So what are the 3 huge benefits of a virtual meeting?

 1. Extended the reach of our community